-General and administrative expenses increased to \$927.9 million from \$855.5 million, or an 8.5% increase.
-The increase was primarily due to salaries and salary-related benefits of \$32.0 million, driven by headcount growth as well as annual base salary increases.
-Incentive and stock compensation increased \$14.6 million and other business expenses and professional fees increased \$23.6 million.
-General and administrative expenses as a percentage of revenue were 13.8% and 13.9% for fiscal 2019 and fiscal 2018, respectively.
+General and administrative expenses increased to \$1,036.8 million from \$1,036.0 million, or a 0.1% increase.
+The increase was primarily due to a \$23.6 million increase of salaries and salary-related benefits, driven by headcount growth, and a \$16.8 million increase in incentive and stock compensation, and employer retirement plan contributions.
+The increase was partially offset by a decrease of \$39.5 million in other business related expenses and professional fees.
+General and administrative expenses as a percentage of revenue were 13.2% and 13.9% for fiscal 2021 and fiscal 2020, respectively.

-Depreciation and Amortization Expense
+Depreciation and Amortization

-Depreciation and amortization expense increased to \$68.6 million from \$64.8 million, or a 5.9% increase, primarily due to increases in depreciation expense resulting from the effects of higher capital expenditures in fiscal 2018.
+Depreciation and amortization expense increased to \$84.3 million from \$81.1 million, or a 4.0% increase, primarily due to increases in depreciation expense resulting from the effects of higher capital expenditures in fiscal 2020.